At almost every ghost hunting event I attend, long-time fans of Ghost Hunters always ask me why Grant Wilson left the Ghost Hunters TV show.

 Grant hasn’t vanished from ghost hunting.
 He still appears at some ghost-related events and conference.
 He’s just reorganized his time to have more time for what he loves most.

 I think that was a smart decision.
-Having known Grant for about 10 years, I was uneasy about how unhappy he seemed, and how bitter – albeit quietly bitter – he seemed to become, the longer he was on the show.
+Having known Grant for over 10 years, I was uneasy about how unhappy he seemed, and how bitter – albeit quietly bitter – he seemed to become, the longer he was on the show.

 So, I’m glad he paused and re-evaluated how much he loved being on the show – and meeting fans – and what it was doing to his personal life, and the pursuit of what he loves most.